To see or not to see a $z\sim13$ galaxy, that is the question: Summary

+Determining the redshift and properties of HD1 will require at least one of the following: (1) deep, sub-arcsecond resolution photometry at $\sim 100$ \textmu m (as the upper limits provided by Herschel provide too little constraining power), (2) $\gtrsim 10\times$ deeper observations at submillimetre wavelengths, or, (3) spectra covering the apparent break at $\sim 2$\,\textmu m and flux bluewards of the break.
+For (1), there is currently no suitable observational facility and (2) may require significantly more ALMA time (~ 500 h).
+Thus, option (3) using deep JWST/NIRSpec observations, will likely be the most feasible way to determine the nature of HD1.
+Indeed, recently four $z>10$ galaxies have been confirmed in this way \citep{2022arXiv221204568C}.

-A secure \oiii\ or \cii\ detection with ALMA can be used to confirm a redshift, but for the typical sensitivities reached by ALMA in spectral scans, a non-detection cannot be used to rule out a redshift.
-Instead, these may be explained by a low-metallicity ISM.
-On the other hand, once a high redshift has been confirmed, e.g. with \textit{JWST}/NIRSpec spectroscopy, ALMA observations (including upper limits) may provide useful constraints on the metallicity of the ISM in the first galaxies.
-Looking to the future, we can expect significant advances to be provided by major new sub-/millimeter facilities, such as the Atacama Large Aperture Submillimeter Telescope (AtLAST; \citealt{Ramasawmy2022}).
-AtLAST will enable large, unbiased surveys of cosmological volumes in multiple bands, providing secure line identifications for large samples of high-$z$ galaxies without the need for photometric pre-selection \citep[e.g.][]{Algera2022}.
+Put in a broader context, we find that a secure \oiii\ or \cii\ detection with ALMA can be used to confirm a redshift, but for the typical sensitivities reached by ALMA in spectral scans, a non-detection cannot be used to rule out a redshift.
+On the other hand, once a high redshift has been confirmed, e.g. with JWST/NIRSpec spectroscopy, ALMA observations (including upper limits) may provide useful constraints on the metallicity and ionisation parameter of the ISM in the first galaxies.
+Looking to the future, we can expect significant advances to be provided by major new sub-/millimetre facilities, such as the Atacama Large Aperture Submillimetre Telescope (AtLAST; \citealt{Ramasawmy2022}).
+AtLAST will enable large, unbiased surveys of cosmological volumes in multiple bands, providing secure line identifications for large samples of high-$z$ galaxies without the need for photometric pre-selection \citep[e.g.][]{2023MNRAS.518.6142A}.

-The main take-away message for the reader interested in confirming high-redshift galaxy candidates with ALMA, is to test the noise properties and calibration choices made in obtaining ALMA data products.
+The main take-away message for the reader interested in confirming high-redshift galaxy candidates with ALMA, is to test the noise properties made in obtaining ALMA data products.
 All too often, we are willing to trust a $3-4 \sigma$ peak at the position where we expect to find it.
-But without testing how likely this is to be a noise fluctuation, we may be sorely mistaken.
+But without testing how likely this is to be a noise fluctuation, we may well be sorely mistaken.